harmonylang/harmony-gui/README.md

 ## Installlation
-Before installing Harmony-GUI, make sure you have the latest version of Harmony [installed](https://harmonylang.dev/docs/textbook/install/) on your machine.
-You can check that by running in your terminal the following command:
+Harmony-GUI currently supports Python __3.7-3.9__ only.
+Before installing Harmony-GUI, you must have one of those versions installed on your machine.

-    harmony --version
+Harmony-GUI depends on the latest version of Harmony, which Harmony-GUI will automaticallly install.

-After that, you can install Harmony-GUI by running:
+If running `python3 --version` in your terminal gives version 3.7-3.9, you can install Harmony-GUI by running:

     pip3 install harmony-gui

+Alternatively, if you have multiple versions of Python on your machine and one of them is between 3.7-3.9, you can also run

+    pip3.x install harmony-gui
+where 7<=x<=9.

-After it is successfully installed, run the following command to start it:
+After Harmony-GUI has been successfully installed, run the following command to start it:

     harmony-gui